Keep Smyrna Beautiful, Inc., Projects, Programs, and Volunteer Opportunities

 We work with our Parks Department by providing trash bags to concert patrons and posting litter-free event signs.
 Volunteers can help to distribute trash bags (people love them)!

 KSB Garden Tour - We need many volunteers to help the day of the event collecting tickets, acting as guides, and helping with the plant sale and Tea Room at our annual educational Garden Tour held in May.
 Volunteers get free tickets to the tour and T-shirts.
 Funds raised from the Tour are used to improve local school campuses.
-Interested in being on the committee?
-Email us at email@example.com.
+To Volunteer Click Here.

 "Great Jonquil Gold Rush"